 Five lakes span this region that also crosses over into Switzerland, and Lake Como is the most popular.
 There are many spots in the surrounding mountains that offer breathtaking views of the lake, such as from Pigra on the west side of Lake Como.

-The peak of Passo del Ghisallo is considered an epicentre of cycling in Italy.
-The climb itself has been a part of races dating back to 1905, including Giro d'Italia, Coppa Agostoni and Giro di Lombardia.
+The peak of Passo del Ghisallo is considered an epicenter of cycling in Italy.
+The climb itself has been a part of races dating back to 1905, including Giro d’Italia, Coppa Agostoni and Giro di Lombardia.
 Ride either the classic side from Bellagio (9.3 km/avg.
 5.7%) or take the gentler side, from Canzo.

 Each year, thousands of cyclists from all over the world make a point of visiting the Madonna del Ghisallo, patroness of cyclists since 1949.
 Inside the tiny chapel, you’ll find all sorts of cycling memorabilia from the who’s who of professional cycling.